-Note2 - Copper wire rated with 90°C (194°F) insulation at an ambient temperature of 30°C (86°F), with a multiple cable fill factor (0.8) de-rating in free air (if needed).
-May require larger conductor, refer to your application wiring requirements (such as in boats), the DC grounding wire may be required to be the same ampacity as the positive cable to the inverter.
+Note2 - Copper wire rated with 90°C (194°F) insulation at an ambient temperature of 30°C (86°F), with a multiple cable fill factor (0.8) de-rating (if needed).

-Note3 - The next larger standard size overcurrent device may be used if the de-rated cable ampacity falls between the standard overcurrent devices found in the NEC.
+Note3 - The next larger standard size overcurrent device may be used if the derated cable ampacity falls between the standard overcurrent devices found in the NEC.